PowerDNS/pdns/docs/manpages/zone2sql.1.rst

 OTHER Options
 -------------

---filter-duplicate-soa
-    If there's more than one SOA record in the zone (possibly because it was AXFR'd), ignore it.
-If this option is not set, all SOA records in the zone are emitted.
 --delete-matching-domains
     Adds a delete statement to the sql output to allow re-importing zones.
     Mostly only useful during testing.
-This hould not be used on a live DB as you will override the zone with previous data.
+This should not be used on a live DB as you will override the zone with previous data.
-    You should have the optional foreign key relationship enabled in your schema if you use this or it will leave created abandoned records --help
+    You should have the optional foreign key relationship enabled in your schema if you use this or it will leave created abandoned records --filter-duplicate-soa
+    If there's more than one SOA record in the zone (possibly because it was AXFR'd), ignore it.
+If this option is not set, all SOA records in the zone are emitted.
+--help
     List all options
 --on-error-resume-next